- Medicines to Reduce Breast Cancer Risk

 Major blood clots

 Tamoxifen is known to increase the risk of major blood clots.
-In the BCPT, women taking tamoxifen had a higher risk of a serious blood clot such as a pulmonary embolism (a blood clot that travels to the lung) or a deep vein thrombosis (a blood clot in a large vein in the leg).
-Still, the risk was low, with 0.07% (or 7 out of 10,000) of the tamoxifen group developing a pulmonary embolism as compared with 0.03% (or 3 out of 10,000) in the placebo group.
+In the Breast Cancer Prevention Trial, women taking tamoxifen had a higher risk of a blood clot such as a pulmonary embolism (a blood clot that travels to the lung) or a deep vein thrombosis (a blood clot in a large vein in the leg) than the women on the placebo.
+These clots can sometimes cause serious problems, and even death.
+Still, the risk was less than 1%..

 Women in the tamoxifen group may have also have been more likely to have a stroke than those the placebo group.
 But the differences were so small that they may have been due to chance rather than the tamoxifen.